-This module has been designed to extend students’ knowledge of public health policy and practice and provide the opportunity to explore how psychological, social, behavioural and environmental factors influence health, illness and healthcare and how these shape the advice given to patients to improve their own health and the health of others around them.
+This second year module has been designed to extend students’ knowledge of public health policy and practice and provide the opportunity to explore how psychological, social, behavioural and environmental factors influence health, illness and healthcare and how these shape the advice given to patients to improve their own health and the health of others around them.
 Students will be encouraged to question the ethical basis of and effectiveness of health improvement practice in the current health and social care context from global, national and local perspectives.

 This module aims to develop and apply the biological, physical, psychological, and sociological sciences in the physiotherapy context of health and social care.
 Through a series of core lectures, students can use enquiry-based learning seminar activities to align the sciences with physiotherapy practice.

 The Applied Sciences module is designed to promote the development of clinically applied knowledge in core health and social science relevant to physiotherapy practice.
 This knowledge base is the foundation for developing a biopsychosocial approach to patient care.

 This module aims to encourage students to develop a comprehensive and inclusive approach to assessing the health and social care status of patients and their carers.

 Students can develop a professional and patient-centred approach to assessing patients and their carers in order to arrive at a reasoned and evidence-informed clinical impression.
 Clinical reasoning and decision-making theory will be covered relative to assessment and diagnosis, and will form a foundation for subsequent modules and practice placements.